-- · Hand over all electrical items
+- Hand over all electrical items

-- · Place bags and coats in the lockers provided.
+- Place bags and coats on the shelves provided

 - Complete a range of reflection tasks to an acceptable standard.
 Academy staff will deem what is acceptable at all times

 - Complete all work to an acceptable standard.
-Academy staff will deem what is acceptable

-at all times
+Academy staff will deem what is acceptable at all times

-- · Not talk or communicate with others
+- Not talk or communicate with others

 - Work in pencil at all times

 - Not graffiti academy resources

-- · Remain seated at all times
+- Remain seated at all times

 Students who fail to meet these expectations will be made to repeat their day in inclusion on the next day.
-Should a student continue to display unacceptable behaviour whilst in inclusion then a Fixed Period Suspension will be given.
+Should a student continue to display unacceptable behaviour whilst in inclusion then a suspension will be given.
 The length of the suspension will always be for one day in the first instance.

-Any subsequent failures whilst in inclusion or refusals to engage will result in an suspension in line with the Academy's Suspension Procedure (see Appendix 5: Suspensions).
+Any subsequent failures whilst in inclusion or refusals to engage will result in a suspension in line with the Academy's Exclusion Procedure (see Appendix 5: Suspensions and Permanent Exclusions).

-Students who are excluded for failing to meet the inclusion expectations will be required to successfully complete a full day in inclusion until 4:10pm or 5:10pm on their return.
+Students who are suspended for failing to meet the inclusion expectations will be required to successfully complete a full day in inclusion until 4.10pm on their return.

-Inclusion data is monitored and analysed by the Senior Vice Principal, Assistant Principal, Student Support and Year Leader.
+Inclusion data is monitored and analysed by the Associate Vice Principal, Senior Year Leaders and Year Teams.
 Students who are repeatedly placed into inclusion will be put onto an Inclusion Support Plan.
 Below is the Inclusion Support Plan (ISP) matrix:

+Inclusion Support Plan Matrix\,\\

+Number of Inclusion Sessions Support

+5-9 Deputy Year Leader meeting with parents/carers

+GREEN REFLECTION BOOKLET

+10-14 Inclusion Support Plan - Stage 1

+Formal meeting with parents/carers and the Year Leader Identify behaviours and strategies Reflection programme - CONNECT Consider: CAMHS/Ed Psych/SEND ref/AP ref/EIP ref /Early Support AMBER REFLECTION BOOKLET

-Inclusion Support Plan Matrix,
+15-19 Inclusion Support Plan - Stage 2

-Number of Inclusion Sessions Support Reflection meeting prior to a parental/carer meeting Year Leader meeting with parents/carers GREEN REFLECTION BOOKLET Inclusion Support Plan - Stage 1 Formal meeting with parents/carers and the Year Leader Identify behaviours and strategies Reflection programme - CONNECT - P5/DT Consider: CAMHS/Ed Psych/SEND ref/AP ref/EIP ref/The ARC/EISA AMBER REFLECTION BOOKLET Inclusion Support Plan - Stage 2 Formal meeting with parents/carers and the Year Leader Identify behaviours and strategies Weekly ISP review by the College Manager Reflection programme - CONNECT - P5/DT Consider: CAMHS/Ed Psych/SEND ref/AP ref/EIP ref/The ARC/EISA RED REFLECTION BOOKLET Inclusion Support Plan - Stage 3 Formal meeting with parents/carers and the Year Leader/Assistant Principal/ARC Lead Identify behaviours and strategies Reflection programme - CONNECT - P5/DT Consider: CAMHS/Ed Psych/SEND ref/AP ref/EIP ref/ The ARC/EISA Inclusion Support Plan - Stage 4 Formal meeting with parents/carers and the Year Leader/Assistant Principal/ARC Lead Possible referral to CONNECT - Three week placement reviewed weekly by the Year Leader/ARC Lead Inclusion Support Plan - Stage 5 Formal meeting with parents/carers and the Assistant Principal/Senior Vice Principal Mandatory Managed Move Permanent Exclusion
+Formal meeting with parents/carers and the Year Leader / Senior Year Leader Identify behaviours and strategies Weekly ISP review by the College Manager Reflection programme - CONNECT Consider: CAMHS/Ed Psych/SEND ref/AP ref/EIP ref /Early Support RED REFLECTION BOOKLET

+20-23 Inclusion Support Plan - Stage 3

+Formal meeting with parents/carers and the Year Leader / Senior Year Leader / SLG Identify behaviours and strategies Reflection programme - CONNECT Consider: CAMHS/Ed Psych/SEND ref/AP ref/EIP ref/ /Early Support/ Governor Support Panel

+24-26 Inclusion Support Plan - Stage 4

+Formal meeting with parents/carers and the Vice Principal Referral to CONNECT or Trinity Academy Carlton Mill

+27-28 Inclusion Support Plan - Stage 5

+Formal meeting with parents/carers and the Principal Alternatives to permanent exclusion if applicable Permanent Exclusion

-Students who fail their CONNECT placement or fail to show an immediate improvement in their behaviour once they have returned to mainstream lessons will be subject to a mandatory managed move.
-Where the managed move is declined or if it is not successful a permanent exclusion will be considered.
+Students who fail their Trinity Academy Carlton Mil placement or fail to show an immediate improvement in their behaviour once they have returned to mainstream lessons will be permanently excluded.